-NF: In its cinematic language, as well, you don’t want the film to be out of place in time.
+Nick Fenton: In its cinematic language, as well, you don’t want the film to be out of place in time.
 People are very sophisticated in the way they tell, read, or watch stories nowadays.
 You don’t want it to be like you’re making a film in the ‘60s.

 How we went back and forth between the time periods and how we dealt with memory was very important.
 There was a constant effort and desire to get it right so that the film itself feels modern in its language, but also to be very true to the period.
 Finding that balance was interesting.
 Music was very important in terms of time-posting what period we are in.

 7R: On Chesil Beach opens with these traditional, picturesque shots of landscape.
 Then, more modern blues music kicks in.
 You’re immediately setting up this conflict between a traditional culture and the emerging cultural revolution that we see in the film.